suzie13/Whisker-Robot-Project/README.md

 This above includes everything like show markers, check which camera is what number i.e which port it \
 is connected to.

-# Also check out Portfolio Link for this project!:
+# Portfolio Link for Whisker Robot project!:
 https://suzie13.github.io/Sushma_S_Chandra/projects/Whisker%20Robot/